gregdionne/tasm6801/README.md

 tasm6801 file1 [file2 [file3 ...]]

 This will read the files (in order), compile, and output a listing file (file1.lst), an object file (file1.obj) and a MC-10 cassette (file1.c10) file.
 Most MC-10 emulators can load a .c10 file into memory.
 By default, the origin address is used as the execution address by MICROCOLOR BASIC's EXEC command.
-If you wish to change it, you may use an additional directive, *.execstart*, to inidcate the execution start address.
+If you wish to change it, you may use an additional directive, *.execstart*, to indicate the execution start address.

 If you are a user of the Virtual MC-10 you can load the .obj into memory at your preferred address.